CERT-Polska/mwdb-core/docs/setup-and-configuration.rst

    (venv) ~/mwdb$

 .. note::
-   If you are a bit overwhelmed with setting up PostgreSQL database and you are looking for quick setup method just for testing: make sure you have Docker and Docker-Compose installed and go to the `Alternative setup using Docker-Compose <#Alternative-setup-using-Docker-Compose>`_.
+   If you are a bit overwhelmed by setting up PostgreSQL database and you are looking for quick setup method just for testing: first make sure you have Docker and Docker-Compose installed and go to the `Alternative setup using Docker-Compose <#Alternative-setup-using-Docker-Compose>`_.

    You can also setup temporary PostgreSQL database container using Docker image: